Installation

 Install the hook for your shell:

-sivtr init powershellsivtr init bashsivtr init zshsivtr init nushellRestart the terminal after installation.
+sivtr init powershellsivtr init bashsivtr init zshsivtr init nushellCheck which hooks are installed:

 The hook writes a per-process session log: